Csp-Ai/Super-Intelligence/docs/ci-workflows.md

 5. Deploy to a preview Hosting channel with `firebase hosting:channel:deploy preview`.

 -**Environment Variables**
-- `_FIREBASE_TOKEN` &mdash; Firebase deploy token from secrets passed as a custom substitution.
-Generate it with `firebase login:ci` and store the value under **Settings > Secrets and variables > Actions** in your GitHub repository.
-If omitted, functions deploy is skipped.
-- If the secret isn't defined, workflows read `FIREBASE_TOKEN` from a local `.env` file when present and warn otherwise.
+- `FIREBASE_TOKEN` &mdash; Firebase deploy token retrieved from repository secrets.
+Generate it with `firebase login:ci` and store the value under **Settings > Secrets and variables > Actions**.
+If the secret isn't defined, workflows read `FIREBASE_TOKEN` from a local `.env` file and warn if absent.
+Functions deploy is skipped when the token is missing.

 - `NODE_VERSION` &mdash; set to `18.x`.